 50. Strategic Objective 3 is to restore and rebuild lives and livelihoods in post-conflict, post-disaster or transition situations.
-The Annual Performance Reports indicate that WFP has made constant progress in improving food consumption in post-conflict, post-disaster or transition situations, providing food assistance for an increasing number of refugees, displaced people and returnees since the Strategic Plan was approved.
-It reached 12.3 million people in 2008, and more than 20 million in 2010.
-In 2009, 67 percent of Strategic Objective 3 projects reporting on "household food consumption score" showed improvements; this rose to 94 percent in 2010 (Figure 7).
+The APRs indicate that WFP has made constant progress in improving food consumption in post-conflict, post-disaster or transition situations, providing food assistance for an increasing number of refugees, displaced people and returnees.
+In 2011, 80 percent of Strategic Objective 3 projects reporting on "household food consumption score" showed improvements, translating to improved food consumption for 2.6 million people.
 This work meets food needs, but also builds resilience in communities, which provides a foundation for stability and support for transitioning from conflict to recovery and beyond.

 - 51. An essential part of this objective is to ensure that WFP operates constructively beyond the emergency phase to support resilience and post-crisis recovery in countries emerging from conflict, disaster or fragile situations.
-A report of the Secretary-General on peace building stressed the importance of work early on in post-conflict periods to provide basic services, create livelihoods and support resilience, noting, "Coordinated efforts by the World Food Programme and UNICEF have helped the reintegration of child soldiers through schooling, feeding and protection programmes".
-10 - 52.
+A report of the Secretary-General on peace building stressed the importance of work early on in post-conflict periods to provide basic services, create livelihoods and support resilience, noting, "Coordinated efforts by the World Food Programme and UNICEF have helped the reintegration of child soldiers through schooling, feeding and protection programmes".11 - 52.
 WFP has for many years contributed to building resilience and stabilizing communities in transition contexts.
-A study found that food assistance in South Sudan, for example, had had a significant positive impact on reintegration and recovery for returnees.
+A study found that food assistance in South Sudan, for example, had a significant positive impact on reintegration and recovery for returnees.
 WFP's de-mining and repairing of roads in the area increased mobility and travel safety and facilitated the return of internally displaced people.
-A WFP study found that cereal prices had fallen by 50 percent in locations with new road access. - 53.
-During the high food price crisis in 2008, WFP scaled up school feeding programmes for 5 million children and their families in 17 countries including Burundi, Guinea-Bissau, Haiti, Liberia and Sierra Leone.
-In 2010, when ethnic violence engulfed southern Kyrgyzstan, WFP's food assistance allowed displaced populations to return home and begin rebuilding their communities.
-After violence in Côte d'Ivoire related to elections in 2010, the work of WFP and the Office of the United Nations High Commissioner for Refugees (UNHCR) to repair roads, bridges and airstrips to improve access to camps facilitated the movement of people and goods and helped to open trade corridors. - 54.
-Finding ways in which WFP can maximize its constructive impact in building resilience, and contributing to recovery in these situations is a priority.
-Studies are under way to suggest next steps for approval by the Board.
+A WFP study found that cereal prices had fallen by 50 percent in locations with new road access.

-11 Bailey, S., and Harragin, S. 2009.
+12 Bailey, S., and Harragin, S. 2009.
 Food Assistance, Reintegration and Dependency in Southern Sudan.
 London, Overseas Development Institute Humanitarian Policy Group.

-10 Report of the Secretary-General on peacebuilding in the immediate aftermath of conflict (A/64/866-S/2010/386).
+11 "Report of the Secretary-General on peacebuilding in the immediate aftermath of conflict" (A/64/866-S/2010/386).